steeplenet/ngx-progress-button/README.md

 ## NgxProgressButton - Add a spinner or progressbar to your buttons

-#### An Angular Directive that adds a MatProgressSpinner or a MatProgressBar to a MatButton.
+#### * This Angular Directive adds a MatProgressSpinner or a MatProgressBar to any button.
+#### * MatButtons can be optionally disabled when the directive is active during loading events.
+#### * Can work on any element but with the caveat that the css display property will be set to 'relative'.

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1